 Fires when a new invoice is created in QuickBooks (manually or via automation).

-When commission invoice created after deal closes, trigger workflow to send agent confirmation email and update commission tracking dashboard.
+When a management-fee invoice is created against an SPV, trigger a workflow to send the sponsor a confirmation email and update the fund-income tracking dashboard.

 Fires when an invoice status changes to 'Paid' (payment received).

-When commission payment received from escrow and invoice marked paid, trigger workflow to calculate agent's net after brokerage split and send payment notification.
+When a CAM true-up payment is received from a tenant and the invoice is marked paid, trigger a workflow to update the asset's AR balance and send a payment notification.

 Fires when a new expense transaction is logged in QuickBooks.